sharat87/sharats.me/content/posts/2020-03-15-automating-the-vim-workplace-3.md

 tags: vim, productivity
 description: >
     More ideas and inspiration for identifying repeated actions in your Vim workflow and automate them, and improve your productivity!
-A follow up to the previous article on this topic.
+A follow-up to the previous article on this topic.
 reddit_url: r/vim/comments/fiytyd
 ---